 The scribes writing in the 14th century are closer to Ogham's origins than modern, freshly-minted academic revisionists.

-manager/owner of Time Hop Films, LLC
+manager/founder Time Hop Films, LLC

 creator of Sacred EquinoX documentary